 The Results: A Faster, Future-Ready GIS That Just Works

+The internal workflows for maintaining parcel data are streamlined, and the City is positioned for long-term compatibility with Esri’s product roadmap.
 More importantly, the upgraded environment now supports a future-ready GIS infrastructure, enabling improved app performance and smoother integration across departments and public-facing systems.

-“When it comes to GIS, they do everything…And they do it well.
+“When it comes to GIS, Quartic does everything… And they do it well.
 And it works.”

 Kevin Highland, GIS Analyst